Atom Learning logo

 • Recognise how different exam boards structure their questions and formats

-Working through past papers is one of the most effective ways to revise, as it transforms passive revision, such as reading notes or highlighting a textbook, into active revision, where students can actually apply what they’ve learned.
+Working through past papers is one of the most effective ways to revise, as it transforms passive revision, such as reading notes or highlighting a textbook, into active revision, where you can actually apply what you’ve learned.

-The best time to start using past papers depends on where students are in their GCSE journey.
+The best time to start using past papers depends on where you are in their GCSE journey.
 Here’s a simple guide:

 A table highlighting the different GCSE stages and how to use past papers at each stage

-It’s important to remember that past papers are most effective when a student has had the opportunity to learn the topic first.
-The goal is to use past papers to check understanding and apply knowledge, not to catch students out.
+It’s important to remember that past papers are most effective when you've had the opportunity to learn the topic first.
+The goal is to use past papers to check understanding and apply knowledge, not to catch yourself out.

 Techniques to get the most from past paper practice